-The state of Indiana implemented an eviction moratorium that ran from March 19 to August 14.
-Filings spiked immediately after that moratorium lifted, but fell as CDC protections were enacted.
+The state of Indiana implemented an eviction moratorium that ran from March 19 to August 14, 2020.
+Filings spiked immediately after that moratorium lifted.

 Indiana is divided into 92 counties.
-In each of those counties, we map the number of eviction filings over the last four weeks.
+In each of those counties, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.1 2